Spatial Analysis of the Association between School Proximity and Crime in Philadelphia: Introduction

 \section{Introduction}

-The recent availability of urban data gives us the opportunity to investigate urban environments at a higher level of resolution than previously possible.
-In the burgeoning field of urban analytics, one goal is evaluating the characteristics of the built environment which have an association with the health and safety of their surrounding neighborhoods.
-In this paper, we focus on the extend to which proximity to different types of public schools is associated with elevated or reduced levels of crime in the surrounding neighborhood, both within and outside of time periods where schools are in session.
+The recent availability of data gives us the opportunity to investigate characteristics of the urban environment at a higher level of resolution than previously possible.
+In this paper, we focus on the extent to which proximity to different types of public schools is associated with elevated or reduced levels of crime in the surrounding neighborhood, both within and outside of time periods where schools are in session.

-There are many theories in urban planning and criminology that hypothesize associations between aspects of the built environment, human activity and safety.
-A prominent idea by Jane Jacobs in her 1961 book, The Death and Life of Great American Cities, was the concept of “eyes on the street”, which summarized her viewpoint that safer and more vibrant neighborhoods were those that had many people engaging in public activities at different times of the day \citep{Jac61}.
-This viewpoint is also encapsulated in the more recent theory of natural surveillance \citep{Deu16}.
-Could public schools be an aspect of the built environment that have either a positive or negative effect on crime incidence?
+There are many theories in urban planning and criminology that provide mechanisms for how schools can affect criminal incidence in their surrounding neighborhoods.
+In their routine activities theory, \cite{CohFel79} state that "criminal acts require convergence in space and time of likely offenders, suitable targets and the absence of capable guardians against crime” (p.88).
+Schools collect large numbers of young individuals that could serve as either perpetrators or victims in particular locations within a neighborhood for particular periods of each week day.
+Within schools themselves, there is a high level of guardianship but elevated crime incidence might be expected in the surrounding neighborhood during travel to/from school when there could also be a gap in guardianship since school hours tend to end prior to work hours.
+The concentration of potential perpetrators and victims together would also be predicted to elevate crime incidence under the criminal opportunity theory of \cite{Coo86}.

+Schools also gather together individuals at the age where they have the highest propensity to be either victims or perpetrators of crime.
+Rates of both criminal offending and victimization are highest during teenage years, with the peak occurring during ages 16 to 19 \citep{Far86}.
+This observation suggests that crime incidence would be most elevated around high schools compared to other levels of public schools.
+Social interactions theory \citep{GlaSacSch96} suggests that schools increase the potential for crime through the influence of offenders on their peers.

+Many of these previous theories are collected into the larger framework of {\it pattern theory} \citep{BraBra93}, which considers criminal behavior as a multi-faceted decision process where variation in crime patterns is driven by both individual and environmental factors that vary in both space and time.
+Specifically, criminal activity is impacted by the nature of the crime itself, the readiness and willingness of individuals to commit a crime, and the structural and activity backcloth of the place and time.

+Schools collect young people that commute to/from and congregate nearby the school at regular times during each week, during which time those individuals gain knowledge about the level of guardianship in the surrounding neighborhood.
+In the terminology of \cite{BraBra93}, the structural and activity backcloth of schools create a template that allows for both planned criminal activities (since the surrounding neighborhood becomes well known) and spontaneous criminal activities if there is a gap in guardianship.
+However, we should note that this activity backcloth is only present around school hours on weekdays and so elevated crime incidence would not be expected on the weekend or during summer months.